vlorenzo/sst/README.md

 # Simultaneous Speech Translator (SST)

-This application provides real-time speech translation from Italian to English using AI-powered tools.
+This application provides real-time speech translation using AI-powered tools.
+By default, it translates from Italian to English, but you can specify different input and output languages.

 ## Prerequisites